wazuh/ossec-puppet/README.md

 ## Release Notes

-Author Nicolas Zin
+Author Nicolas Zin.
-Updated by Jonathan Gazeley and Michael Porter Maintained by Wazuh
+Updated by Jonathan Gazeley and Michael Porter.
+Maintained by Wazuh